lowRISC/opentitan/hw/ip/sysrst_ctrl/doc/_index.md

 # Overview

 This document specifies the functionality of the System Reset Control (`sysrst_ctrl`) block which implements Chrome-OS-Platform-specific system and reset functionality.
-This IP block implements keyboard and button combination-triggered action and EC+GSC reset logic.
+This IP block implements keyboard and button combination-triggered action and the Embedded Controller (EC) reset stretching and OpenTitan reset request logic.
 This module conforms to the [Comportable guideline for peripheral functionality.]({{< relref "doc/rm/comportability_specification" >}}).
 See that document for integration overview within the broader top level system.